 Where to Stay in Hamburg

-Budget: Motel One Hamburg-Alster, unpretentious choice in the St. Georg district.
+Budget: Motel One Hamburg-Alster, an unpretentious choice in the St. Georg district

 Now, what do you think?
 Did you enjoy our self-guided walking tour of Hamburg?
 Are there any other stops that we should be adding?
 Share your thoughts with us in the comments below!